-30 years ago, the Internet didn’t exist, and buyer’s found out about what was for sale from their brokers.
-If a buyer wanted to look at homes, they got into a car with a broker who had a proprietary book, which included all the homes that were for sale and listed the commissions.
-The brokers had all the influence on which homes to show based on sales price but also based on the commissions.
+Those fears may have been justified 30 years ago.
+Back then, if a buyer wanted to look at homes, they got into a car with an agent who had a proprietary book, which included all the homes that were for sale and listed the commissions.
+The agent had all the influence on which homes to show based on sales price but also based on the commissions.
 Buyers on tours in cars didn’t know what they didn’t know, and agents took them for a ride that didn’t include all available housing options if they didn’t have the right commission.
 No wonder the US Department of Justice has investigated the residential real estate industry multiple times in the last few decades!

 Now, the entire context for buyers has changed dramatically, because buyers find homes directly online and are in control of the process.
 Just about every buyer starts their search for homes on the Internet, and that means buyers are finding homes on their own, not through an agent.

 Because all MLS listings are presented to buyers no matter what the commission amount, agents can’t ‘steer’ buyers away from non-conforming commission listings, and that is because the cars are long gone.
 Besides, sellers are never worse off by not including commissions up front because all agents know that if their buyer wants to try and finance a commission on a property that doesn’t have one, they can bake it into the offer after a discussion on the topic.
 Think about it, since the buyer pays for everything, why would they pay more for a house just because it has a higher commission?

 Recent academic studies further support the conclusion that buyer’s agent commissions don’t matter in terms of their effect on price.
 In one peer-reviewed study, The Impact of Commission on Home Sales in Greater Boston, MIT researchers Jia and Pathak found that while it may take a few days longer to sell a home, lower commissions had no bearing on the final sale price.